Blog Layout

 The Tragedies at Angels Flight

 But reality has been much crueler to Angels Flight than its depiction on the silver screen.
 The first major mishap transpired in 1913, a little more than a decade after the opening.
 A derailment led to several injuries among the passengers.
-A resident of the Lovejoy Apartments at Third and Grand, a Mrs. Hostetter, broke her collarbone when in a moment of panic, she decided to leap from the derailed car.
-Although other passengers sustained injuries, they were comparatively less severe, and all passengers survived this incident.
+A resident of the Lovejoy Apartments at Third and Grand, Mrs. Hostetter, broke her collarbone when, in a moment of panic, she decided to leap from the derailed car.
+Although other passengers sustained injuries that were comparatively less severe, all passengers survived this incident.

 In 1937, a 54-year-old salesman by the name of Jack Claus decided to take a midday nap on the railway tracks.
 Upon encountering an unanticipated obstacle, a descending car abruptly halted, forcing the operator to reverse the motors, only to discover Jack in his path.
 Despite the poor salesman being dragged for fifteen feet and his clothing ripped from his body, he survived.
 His chest was severely crushed, but he recovered.